 Students interested in this degree should note this program of study consists of five semesters (2 years) of full-time study.
 Coursework includes both classroom and supervised practice hours in a variety of settings.

 Dietetic Technician Curriculum

-The program welcomes part time students.
-To complete the curriculum in the most timely manner, this person must closely coordinate course selection with the program advisor.
+The program welcomes part-time students.
+To complete the curriculum in the most timely manner, this student must closely coordinate course selection with the program coordinator.